 I am preparing some other eBooks too, so I would suggest you bookmark this page and come back in the future too.

 What all Softwares I use to run JournalDev?

 So many of you wonder how much time I spend on JournalDev because it’s my part-time work.
 You might be surprised to know, but it’s very easy to run a website/blog now.
 Below are the things I use to run JournalDev.

 - Domain and Hosting: For any website, you need to register a domain and buy hosting.
-These days it’s very cheap and you can get it as low as 3-4$ per month, even a Starbucks coffee costs more than this.
-I have used a lot of hosting services in the last 5 years, below are my two recommendations.
+These days it’s very cheap and you can get it as low as 3-4$ per month, even Starbucks coffee costs more than this.
+If you want a top-quality hosting, contact me personally and I will help you out.

 - Passion: Yes, this is my passion and I think this is the most important of all.
 If you don’t have a passion, don’t get into Websites.
 But if you have the passion to run a website or blog, let me know.
 I will be happy to help you getting things up and running and provide you with useful information based on my 5 years of experience.